sefk/sefk.github.io/src/posts/hand-tally.md

 For the curious few, check out my [Halloween Traffic Spreadsheet][sheet].

 Two postscripts.
 First, Please stop spreading that [NASA Space Pen story][ww].
-You've heard it: how do you write in zero G?
+I'm sure you've heard it: how do you write in zero G?
 Americans over-engineered it and commissioned a multi-million dollar space pen project; while those scrappy can-do Russians used pencils instead.
 Well, this story has been